gallstone pancreatitis

 - no gallbladder wall thickening or pericholecystic fluid

-- common bile duct not dilated
+- dilated common bile duct supports diagnosis of gallstone pancreatitis

-- no choledocholelithiasis
+- no choledocholelithiasis (case report MKSAP20)[4]

 - biliary ultrasound: duct size >= 9 mm predicts retained common bile duct stone